Carmen Lyra: Biography

-María Isabel Carvajal Quesada was born on 15 January 1887 in San José, Costa Rica and attended the Superior School for Girls, graduating in 1904.
+María Isabel Carvajal Quesada was born on 15 January 1887 in San José, Costa Rica, and attended the Superior School for Girls, graduating in 1904.
 She began working at the San Juan de Dios Hospital in 1906 as a novice, but decided religious life was not her calling, and instead began working as a teacher and writer.
 She started sending articles to newspapers such as Diario de Costa Rica, La Hora and La Tribuna; and magazines like Ariel, Athenea and Pandemonium and teaching throughout the country.

-In 1918, she published her first novel En una silla de ruedas (In a Wheelchair), which portrays national customs and manners through the eyes of a paralyzed boy who grows up to become an artist, with a strong dose of sentimentalism and intimations of the bohemian life of San Jose.
-In 1919, during a teacher's protest against the dictatorship of Federico Tinoco Granados, Lyra galvanized the crowd and in their anger, they burned the government news office.
+In 1918, she published her first novel, En una silla de ruedas (In a Wheelchair), which portrays national customs and manners through the eyes of a paralyzed boy who grows up to become an artist, with a strong dose of sentimentalism and intimations of the bohemian life of San Jose.
+In 1919, during a teacher's protest against the dictatorship of Federico Tinoco Granados, Lyra galvanized the crowd, and in their anger, they burned the government news office.
 She managed to escape the police manhunt disguised as a news seller.
-In 1920, she published her most well-known work Los Cuentos de Mi Tia Panchita (Tales of My Aunt Panchita), a collection of folk tales.
+In 1920, she published her best-known work, Los Cuentos de Mi Tia Panchita (Tales of My Aunt Panchita), a collection of folk tales.